So you think you’re ready to pull the trigger on a rebrand, and you’ve done the necessary homework.

 Current Visual Identity

-- How does the visual identity align or misalign with the organization’s values?
+- How does our current visual identity align or misalign with our values?

-- What do you like/not about the current visual identity?
+- What do we NOT like about our current visual identity?

-- How has the visual identity changed over time?
+- How has our visual identity changed over time?

-- How do you feel about your logo?
+- How do we feel about our current logo?

-- Where will this logo be used (print, web, social)?
+- Where will our logo be used (print, web, social)?

-- Why are you creating a new and unique logo?
+- Why are we creating a new and unique logo?
 Why now?

-- Why type of “character” or “personality” would you like the new logo to have?
+- Why type of “character” or “personality” would we like our new logo to have?

-- What type of logo are you more drawn to:
+- What type of logo are we more drawn to?

 Current Verbal Identity

-- What is your value proposition?
+- What is our current value proposition?
 What benefits can consumers can expect from your brand?
-If you need to rework yours, follow this simple guide to writing a great value proposition.

 - What are your brand stories/messaging?
-These are main talking points/supporting messaging that reinforce your value proposition.
+These are main talking points/supporting messages that reinforce your value proposition.

-Your job is not to gather surveys, then dump the pile on your poor design team or branding agency.
-The goal of the exercise is to get a consensus and distill your thoughts into a single, all-encompassing document.
+Your job is not to gather surveys, then dump the pile on your poor design team or branding agency and let them figure it out.

-Once you have your surveys completed, gather your team and review them to look for similarities and discrepancies.
-While the responses to your brand audit survey may differ wildly, they also provide incredibly valuable insight into how your current brand is succeeding or failing at communicating your identity.
+Instead, once you have your surveys completed, review them to look for similarities and discrepancies.
+While the responses may differ wildly, they also provide incredibly valuable insight into how your current brand is succeeding or failing at communicating your identity.
 (Large discrepancies are also a symptom of why a cohesive rebrand is so necessary.)

-After you’ve talked it out, your team should be able to fill out a single “official” questionnaire (which will ultimately become the outline of your creative brief), then you can share it with whoever is helping with your rebrand.
-If done well, this document will help make your rebrand stronger and more successful from the get go.
+After you’ve talked it out, your team should be able to fill out a single “official” questionnaire (which will ultimately become the outline of your creative brief).
+You can then share it with whoever is helping with your rebrand.
+This document will help make your rebrand stronger and more successful from the get go.